AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 Perform the following steps to generate tag recommendations for bulk topics in a single operation:

 1. Log in to Experience Manager Guides.
-1. On the Home page, select **Guides AI** from the Tab bar.
+1. On the Home page, select **Guides AI** from the Navigation bar.
 Ensure that the Guides AI feature is enabled by your administrator.
 1. Add the topics for which you want to generate tag recommendations using either of the following methods:

     - **Drag and drop**: Drag and drop the desired topics into the **Prompt** area, then enter the prompt: *Suggest tags for file*.